 Q: What if I share a driveway?

 A: If you share a driveway, the driveway number - e.g. 272141 79 St W - should appear on a sign at the point where the driveway meets the Municipal or Provincial road.
 Each individual property should also have a sign at its entrance along the shared driveway, showing the suite number and the driveway number.

 Q: What if the 911 Address I have been assigned is incorrect?

 A: If you believe that an error has been made in determining your address, please notify us immediately and we will review the problem with you.
-Please note that driveway locations were identified using digital ortho photographs, and distances were measure on the MDs digital map.
+Please note that driveway locations were identified using digital ortho photographs, and distances were measured on the Foothills County digital map.
 The accuracy of these measurements is reasonable, but it is not survey quality.
 Distances were measured following the road, including curves.